EvanJayChou/tensorpilot/README.md

-# MathPilot: Multi-Agentic AI System for Complex Mathematical Reasoning
+# TensorPilot: Multi-Agentic AI System for Complex Mathematical Reasoning

 This open-sourced research project investigates the use of multi-agent frameworks for agent orchestration and task delegation.
 Each agent is integrated into an AutoGen Group Chat, where each agent leverages different math engines, APIs, visualization tools, etc. to analyze and compute college-level mathematic questions ranging from calculus, linear algebra, and differential equations.